Empire Football League

 Ray Seals transitioned from the EFL to the National Football League (NFL) in 1989.
 Several members of the Syracuse 8 that challenged disparities for African Americans at Syracuse University's football program played for the Tri City Jets of Binghamton, New York.
 The team was a farm team for the New York Jets at the time and some of them went for a tryout with the Jets, but according to one of them they understood they had no chance when Jets coach Weeb Ewbank identified them as "those boys from Syracuse" during roll call.

-The league's most dominant team has been the Scranton Eagles who have won a record 11 championships, 10 of those coming between the years 1982 and 1994.

 History

 The league was organized during the winter of 1968 and started in 1969.
-The Hudson Falls Greenjackets were the first champions, after finishing with a 7-1 record.
+The Hudson Falls Greenjackets were the first champions, after finishing with a 7–1 record.
+The Scranton Eagles won 10 championships in the 13 seasons between the years 1982 and 1994.
+The Eagles dynasty was the subject of the WVIA documentary The Forgotten Dynasty: Scranton Eagles Football in 2024.

 In 1989 Ray Seals transitioned from the EFL's Syracuse Express to the Tampa Bay Buccaneers in the National Football League (NFL).
 As a linebacker he blocked the pass from Brett Favre that Favre caught for his very first completion in the NFL.